BurgeonALab/geraldzandisko-portfolio/README.md

 # About

-Gerald Zandisko's personal website showcases his art, favorite quotes, portfolio, and other creations.
-You may also get to see his website development and design skills.
+Gerald Zandisko's personal website features his artwork, favorite quotes, portfolio, and other creative works, along with a display of his web development and design expertise.

 ## Author